openstack-archive/networking-cisco/doc/source/admin/ml2-nexus-troubleshoot.rst

 Corrective Action
 ^^^^^^^^^^^^^^^^^

-* Check if the Nexus switch is accessible from the Openstack Controller node by issuing a ping to the Nexus Switch ip address.
+* Check if the Nexus switch is accessible from the OpenStack Controller node by issuing a ping to the Nexus Switch ip address.
 * If the switch is accessible, check the Nexus port binding database as described in section :ref:`db_show` and look for